 Skip to content

-TODAY IN KENTUCKY HISOTRY
+TODAY IN KENTUCKY HISTORY

-Kentucky Trivia ● Kentucky Tweets
+Kentucky Trivia

-Localtonians wish a Happy Birthday to Lexington Native James Hilary Mulligan, born in 1844.
+Localtonians wish a Happy Birthday to Lexington native James Hilary Mulligan, born in 1844.
 The celebrated local orator/lawyer wrote poetry throughout his life, including “My Kentucky.”
 Maxwell Place, the home he built and the location of his attempted murder by his son, is now the official residence of UK’s president.

 November 21, 1861, Kentucky Confederate Governor G. Johnson wrote Confederate President J. Davis to request Kentucky’s admission to the Confederacy eight months after the war started.
 Though Davis had reservations about the circumvention of the elected General Assembly in forming the Confederate government, he concluded that Johnson’s request had merit.
 Davis officially admitted the Commonwealth less than a month later.